Where are they now? West Ham’s last 10 Young Hammer of the Year winners

 The defender even got a taste of European football, playing against Astra Giurgiu two seasons running, but spent most of the following campaigns out on loan.

-He briefly returned to West Ham under David Moyes, scoring his only goal for the club to end the resistance of Shrewsbury Town in last season’s FA Cup, but departed permanently for Hull City in a £1.5million deal last summer.
+He briefly returned to West Ham under David Moyes, scoring his only goal for the club to end the resistance of Shrewsbury Town in the FA Cup in January 2018, but he departed permanently for Hull City in a £1.5million deal at the end of that season.

-Oxford seemed like a shoo-in for the award from the moment he starred in the win at Arsenal on the opening day of the 2015-16 season.
+Oxford seemed like a shoo-in for the award from the moment he starred in the win at Arsenal on the opening day of the 2015-16 season as a 16-year-old.

-Already a bigger success story than many of the others in this list, Rice won his first award after making his Premier League debut in May 2017 and retained the title after cementing himself in the first team under Moyes.
+Already a bigger success story than many of the others in this list, Rice won his first award after making his Premier League debut in May 2017 and retained the title a year later after cementing himself in the first team under Moyes.